chalmers-revere/opendlv-tutorial-kiwi/opendlv-perception-helloworld-cpp/README.md

 * Step 1: Assuming that you have a folder `~/kiwi-recordings`, where you have at least one `.rec` file from your experiments with Kiwi.

-* Step 2: Clone this repository:
+* Step 2: Clone this repository (if it was done already in the Python tutorial, then skip command #2):
 ```bash
 cd $HOME
 git clone https://github.com/chalmers-revere/opendlv-tutorial-kiwi.git